marcusaureliu5/WallysAdventure/README.md

 Rooms and items are procedurally generated

-When the player physically turns to north, south, east and west, the crank can be used to move in that direction to explore the current room
+When the player physically turns to north, south, east, or west, the accelerometer detects this change.
+The crank can then be used to move in that direction to explore the current room

 Pressing B displays the pop up allowing the player to select a direction with A, which will move the player to a new explorable room